Turkey rejects claim it snubbed von der Leyen, blames EU

 The Turkish minister added that he felt obliged to lay the blame on the EU publicly following accusations against Turkey from even “the highest levels of the EU.”

+Facing a barrage of questions related to the incident for the second straight day, EU Commission chief spokesman Eric Mamer did not comment on the Turkish authorities’ version of the incident, and tried to play down its seriousness.

+“If you look at the president’s statements, what she put on her Twitter account, etc.., you will see that there is no mention of this event,” Mamer said.
+“Let’s not exaggerate the importance that we gave to this event.
+We will make sure things are clarified so future missions go ahead according to a common perception of protocol measures.”

-EU Commission chief spokesman Eric Mamer said Wednesday that von der Leyen was surprised by the arrangement and that she should have been seated together with Michel and Erdogan.
+A day earlier, however, Mamer had said that von der Leyen was surprised by the arrangement and that she should have been seated together with Michel and Erdogan.

-“She decided to proceed nevertheless, prioritizing substance over protocol, but nevertheless let me stress that the president expects the institution that she represents to be treated with the required protocol,” Mamer said, adding that von der Leyen had asked her team to make contacts ensure that the incident is not repeated in the future.

-Mamer also said Von der Leyen’s protocol team did not travel to Turkey with her due to the coronavirus pandemic.

-Michel said late Wednesday that the embarrassment was the result of the “strict interpretation” by Turkish services of protocol rules, and he regretted “the differentiated, even diminished, treatment of the president of the European Commission.”
+Michel said that the embarrassment was the result of the “strict interpretation” by Turkish services of protocol rules, and he regretted “the differentiated, even diminished, treatment of the president of the European Commission.”
 He said photographs of the meeting gave the impression that he was “indifferent” to the situation.
 “Nothing could be further from the truth, or from my deeply held feelings – or indeed from the principles of respect which I hold so dear,” he said.

 “At the time, while realizing the regrettable nature of the situation, we decided not to make matters worse by creating a scene,” he said.